Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 Acid Digestion + ICP-MS — Total Lead

-Paint chips or bulk materials are acid-digested with concentrated nitric acid and hydrochloric acid (microwave or hotplate) to achieve complete lead extraction.
+Paint chips or bulk materials are acid-digested with concentrated nitric and hydrochloric acid to achieve complete lead extraction.
 The digest is analyzed by ICP-MS for total lead concentration (ppm) and percent lead by weight.
 EPA 3050B is the standard method for non-volatile solid materials and is accepted by OSHA for paint classification under 1910.1025 and 1926.62.

 TCLP Lead — RCRA Waste Classification